Getting to know milk and how it can be consumed

 Nowadays, homogenisation has two phases:

 • milk is forced through narrow pores or tubes of decreasing diameter.
 As the diameter falls but the velocity of the milk flow is maintained, the pressure exerted rises and fat globules are broken down in the resulting turbulence and cavitation (formation of gas in bubbles of a liquid that flows through a space in which the pressure of the liquid falls below the pressure of its vapour).
-The higher the pressure, the smaller the particles.
+The higher the pressure, the smaller the particles. • The fat globules that begin to cluster together again include fragments of casein and whey in their walls and some become completely surrounded by protein.
+Because these new globules, altered in terms of their chemistry, also tend to cluster, a second phase of homogenisation breaks them up and guarantees that all fats and solids are in suspension.

 Potential positive and negative impacts of homogenisation: